jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 ```

 Since objects are mutable by default, if I know I could possibly mutate an object of any kind I will declare it with `let` instead of `const` to avoid confusion and signal that the value of the object may change.
 This includes objects of the collection types we'll look at in the next chapter.

+In cases where immutable data is a must, consider using a library like [Immutable.js](https://immutable-js.com/).

 ## Object Equality